junxit/us-congress-bills-110/bill.md

   - **(2)** *Effective date* The amendment made by this subsection shall take effect 1 year after the date of enactment of this Act.
 - **(b)** *Applicability of agency fees*
   - **(1)** *Limitation* Section 552(a)(4)(A) of title 5, United States Code, is amended by adding at the end the following:
-    > - **(vii)** An agency may not charge any fees under this subparagraph if the agency fails to comply with any time limit that applies under paragraph (6).
+    > - **(viii)** An agency may not charge any fees under this subparagraph if the agency fails to comply with any time limit that applies under paragraph (6).

   - **(2)** *Effective date and application* The amendment made by this subsection shall take effect 1 year after the date of enactment of this Act and shall apply to requests for information under section 552 of title 5, United States Code, filed on or after that effective date.